raganwald/raganwald.github.com/_posts/2016-11-30-anamorphisms-in-javascript.md

 product(downToOne(5))
 ```

 For historical reasons, `reduce` in JavaScript takes two positional arguments, and we have to remember what they are and what order they're in.
-Those reasons no longer exist: JavaSCRIPT, like nearly every other language in this century, has rediscovered what Smalltalk knew in 1980: **named parameters are better**.
+Those reasons no longer exist: JavaScript, like nearly every other language in this century, has rediscovered what Smalltalk knew in 1980: **named parameters are better**.
 So we'll use destructuring to emulate named parameters:

 ```javascript
 function foldWith(fn) {